Updated: Nov 14, 2022

 As mentioned, they have some decent players who have the talent to cause the opposition problems, but it would be a major shock if they were one of the teams involved at the business end of the tournament.

-They have been drawn in a very tough group with European heavyweights Spain and Germany, while they’ll also face one of Costa Rica or New Zealand, who are due to face off in a playoff game.
+They have been drawn in a very tough group with European heavyweights Spain and Germany, while they’ll also face Costa Rica.

 How To Bet On Japanese Team In Qatar